buildkite/capybara-inline-screenshot/README.md

 ## Usage

-Add it to your Gemfile (after `capybara-screenshot`):
+In your Gemfile simply replace `capybara-screenshot` with `capybara-inline-screenshot`:

 ```ruby
 gem 'capybara-inline-screenshot'
 ```

-And replace your call to:
+And where you initialize Capybara simply replace your call to:

 ```ruby
 require 'capybara-screenshot/rspec'